 A statute of limitations is how long state statutes give you to file an injury claim after you’re hurt in certain situations.
-Here in Illinois, you have two years from the date of the slip and fall accident to file a lawsuit.
+Here in Illinois, you have two years from the accident date to file a lawsuit.

-In the event you miss the deadline, you will likely render yourself ineligible to seek compensation for your slip and fall.
+If you miss the deadline, you will likely be ineligible to seek compensation for your slip and fall.

 You’ll also need to familiarize yourself with Illinois’ comparative negligence law.
 The opposing party may attempt to pin some degree of fault or liability on you for your slip and fall accident.
 If the defendant is successful in at least partially shifting some of the blame for the slip and fall onto you, then the fair settlement award that you were expecting to receive would be decreased by your percentage of fault for the incident.

 Fortunately, our slip and fall attorneys will construct a strong claim against the at-fault party on your behalf to avoid jeopardizing your chance for total and fair compensation.

 Where Does a Slip and Fall Accident Commonly Occur?